 My Recent Real-Life Experience

 I recently went away on a girls’ weekend with a group of friends.
 After the first day, I noticed one of my trendiest friends was using facial wipes to remove her makeup at the end of the day.
 As a skin therapist, my insides were roiling at the thought.
 I couldn’t help analysing her face afterwards and noticed the telltale red blotches.
 So I questioned her about the wipes and the sensitivity of her skin.
 She replied, “I’ve used facial wipes for 10 years and never had a problem.”
 So I dropped it.
 But the next night, I saw her do the same thing.
 Again my inner skin therapist couldn’t resist, and without being too pushy, I tried to suggest she simply try giving up the wipes for 6 weeks just to see what would happen.
-We had been talking about Botox earlier, as we’re at the age when we are all beginning to notice the first signs of ageing.
-And I said I was sure she’d see some improvements, like better hydration and less of those pesky little lines.
-The conversation ended there.
 I wasn’t sure if she’d accept my challenge or not.

 Convenience Comes at a Price